sddevelopment-be/penguin-pragmatic-patterns/content/concepts/Dreyfus_Model.md

 In order to know the direction to take, it is important to know where you are at right now.
 ` author="paraphrasing Sun Tzu" >}}

-## Description
+## Definition

-The Dreyfus model of skill acquisition is a formal model, that defines five distinct steps of mastery.
+The Dreyfus model of skill acquisition is a formal framework that defines five distinct stages of mastery, showing how learners progress and change in their application of skills and knowledge.
+These stages are Novice, Advanced Beginner, Competent, Proficient, and Expert.
-As a learner progresses from on stage to the next, there is a series of changes in how they apply their individual skill set and knowledge.
-What is even more interesting is that the learner starts thinking in different ways.

-The different levels of master in the Dreyfus Model (in ascending order of mastery) are:
-* Novice
-* Advanced beginner
-* Competent
-* Proficient
-* Expert
+## Key Components

+{{<image src="/images/concepts/dreyfus.jpg"
+  alt="An overview of the different mastery levels according to the Dreyfus Model" float="right" size="46%" >}}

-These will be described across these four main areas:
+The different skill level are described across these four main areas:

-* **Recollection:** Describes the relationship between the practitioner and the application of knowledge they obtain.
+* **Recollection:** The relationship between the practitioner and their application of knowledge.
-* **Recognition:** Describes the way the practitioner is able to recognize situations and relevant actions.
+* **Recognition:** The practitioner's ability to recognize situations and relevant actions.
-* **Decision:** Describes the way the practitioner decides on a course of action.
+* **Decision:** The practitioner's process of deciding on a course of action.
-* **Awareness:** Describes the way the practitioner is able to extract information from their context / environment.
+* **Awareness:** The practitioner's ability to extract information from their context or environment.

-{{<image src="/images/concepts/dreyfus.jpg" alt="An overview of the different mastery levels according to the Dreyfus Model" >}}

 ## Breakdown of skill levels

 ### Novice